InseeFr/Queen-Back-Office/README.md

     - `GET /nomenclatures` : Retrieve all nomenclatures ids

 - Personalization
-	- `GET /survey-unit/{id}/personalization` : Retrieve the personalization of a survey unit
+	- `GET /interrogations/{id}/personalization` : Retrieve the personalization of an interrogation
-	- `PUT /survey-unit/{id}/personalization` : Update the personalization of a survey unit
+	- `PUT /interrogations/{id}/personalization` : Update the personalization of an interrogation

 - Metadata
 	- `GET /campaign/{id}/metadata` : Retrieve campaign metadata
 	- `GET /questionnaire/{id}/metadata` : Retrieve campaign metadata

 - Paradata
-	- `POST /paradata` : Create a paradata event for a survey unit
+	- `POST /paradata` : Create a paradata event for an interrogation

 - StateData
-	- `GET /survey-unit/{id}/state-data` : Retrieve the state-data of a survey unit
+	- `GET /interrogations/{id}/state-data` : Retrieve the state-data of an interrogation
-	- `PUT /survey-unit/{id}/state-data` : Update the state-data of a survey unit
+	- `PUT /interrogations/{id}/state-data` : Update the state-data of an interrogation
-	- `POST /survey-units/state-data` : Get state-data for all survey-units defined in request body
+	- `POST /interrogations/state-data` : Get state-data for all interrogations defined in request body

-- DataSet
-	- `POST /create-dataset` : Create dataset for demo environments

 ## Libraries used
 - spring-boot-data-jpa